Angela Kong, PhD, MPH, RD

 Methodological issues related to dietary assessment, measurement of food environments and other contextual factors related to dietary intake and obesity in minority populations, lifestyle behavior-based obesity prevention interventions, and nutritional epidemiology.

 Recent and Noteworthy Publications

-See a wider selection of Dr. Kong's work in this selection of peer-reviewed articles on PubMed.
+See a wider selection of Dr. Kong's research in these peer-reviewed articles on PubMed.

 Kong A, Vijayasiri G, Fitzgibbon ML, Schiffer LA, Campbell RT.
 Confirmatory factor analysis and measurement invariance of the child feeding questionnaire in low-income Hispanic and African-American mothers with preschool-age children.
 Appetite.
-2015 Jul 1;90:16-22.
-Epub 2015 Feb 26.
+2015;90:16-22.
 [See abstract.]

 Buscemi J, Kong A, Fitzgibbon ML, Bustamante EE, Davis CL, Pate RR, Wilson DK.
 Society of behavioral medicine position statement: elementary school-based physical activity supports academic achievement.
 Transl Behav Med.
 2014 Dec;4(4):436-8.
 [See abstract.]

 Kong A, Tussing-Humphreys LM, Odoms-Young AM, Stolley MR, Fitzgibbon ML.
 Systematic review of behavioural interventions with culturally adapted strategies to improve diet and weight outcomes in African American women.
 Obesity Reviews 2014;15:62-92.